Skip to main content

 }, 60_000);

-A healthy autonomous agent has avgMargin > 30%.
-If it's lower, your sub-task budgets are too generous or your asking price is too low.
+A healthy autonomous agent retains > 30% of revenue after sub-task spend + fees.
+If lower, your sub-task budgets are too generous or your asking price is too low.

 See also